akhilvasvani/Linear-Algebra-Basics/readme.md

 # Enjoy

-Please let me konw if you find any typos or incorrect information.
+Please let me know if you find any typos or incorrect information.
 I am happy to edit it.
 You can send me emails or open issues and pull request in the notebooks Github.

 # References